ethereum/remix-ide/docs/run.md

 - `L2 - Optimism Provider`: Connects Remix to an Injected Provider (using a browser wallet) with the settings for the Optimism mainnet.

 - `L2 - Arbitrum One Provider`: Connects Remix to an Injected Provider (using a browser wallet) with the settings for the Arbitrum One network.
+- `L2 - Linea Provider`: Connects Remix to an Injected Provider (using a browser wallet) with the settings for the Linea mainnet.
+- `L2 - Gnosis Provider`: Connects Remix to an Injected Provider (using a browser wallet) with the settings for the Gnosis chain.

 - `Ephemery Testnet`: Connects Remix to an Injected Provider (using a browser wallet) with the settings for the Ephemery network.
 [Ephemery](https://github.com/ephemery-testnet/ephemery-resources) is a test chain that regularly refreshes.
 As such, it is much easier to get test ETH from its faucets.